woodard/libabigail/doc/manuals/abipkgdiff.rst

 default suppression specification that might be already loaded.

-The user might as well use the ``--suppressions`` option (that is documented further below) to provide an suppression specification.
+The user might as well use the ``--suppressions`` option (that is documented further below) to provide a suppression specification.

 .. _abipkgdiff_options_label: